 The Organization uses advertising to promote its programs.
 The production costs of advertising are expensed as incurred and include direct media, promotional items, and advertising contracts for public relations development.
-For the years ended September 30, 2019 and 2018, advertising costs were approximately \$728,000 and \$722,000, respectively, and are included in marketing expenses on the statement of activities.
+For the years ended September 30, 2020 and 2019, advertising costs were approximately \$575,000 and \$728,000, respectively, and are included in advertising and promotion expenses on the statement of activities.